 For some people, an ideal therapeutic approach doesn’t necessarily mean consulting a professional, answering questions that’ll help them determine what’s wrong, and listening to another person advise them on how to work through their struggles.
 The therapeutic process can also involve a more humanistic approach, where your therapist merely guides your journey of self-discovery and supports you in finding the answers you’ve been seeking.
 After all, you’re the expert on your own life.

-This type of psychotherapy is known as client-centered therapy, and it focuses on maximizing your ability to find your own solutions with the right amount of support.
+This type of psychotherapy is known as client-centered therapy.
+Client centered therapy, also known as person centered therapy, focuses on maximizing the client’s ability to find their own solutions with the right amount of support from a therapist.
 If you are looking for an effective humanistic therapy method to help support your mental health, this type of person-centered approach is an excellent place to start.

 What Is Client Centered Therapy?

 The concept of client centered therapy might seem like a stretch — after all, most kinds of humanistic counseling essentially focus on the client.
-What sets this type of therapy apart, however, is that it centers the client in a more positive and inclusive manner, providing deeper insight into the difficult situation they’re facing while also maximizing their ability to resolve it on their own.
-This type of talk therapy supports a therapeutic process that encourages positive change within the client.
+What sets the person centered theory behind this therapy apart, however, is that it centers the client in a more positive and inclusive manner, providing deeper insight into the difficult situation they’re facing while also maximizing their ability to resolve it on their own.
+This type of humanistic therapy or talk therapy supports a therapeutic process that encourages positive change within the client.

 In the 1930s, American psychologist Carl Rogers developed client centered therapy to serve as a contrast to the practice of psychoanalysis, which was widespread at the time.
 Rogers believed that no other person’s ideas could be as valid as one’s individual experience, and that exploring these experiences in a supportive, non-judgemental environment is necessary in order to achieve a positive therapy experience.